 “Ahh, are these the guests?” the kind old woman said.

 “Oh yes,” Oculis said as he sat down on one bench at the edge of the room.

-“Oculis had sent word through one of this talking companions.
+“Oculis had sent word through one of his talking companions.
 I have been making this stew for your arrival!”

-“So, I heard you two have lost your digital copies and all that is left of you stands right in front of me here.
+“So, I heard you two have lost your digital copies, and all that is left of you stands right in front of me.
 Is that right?” the old woman said as she spooned up some stew and placed it into a bowl.

 Caroline stared at her.
 “Why do you want to know?”

 “Haha, child.
 Don’t worry.
 You are among good people here.
 I just wanted to know how much protection you were needing?
 This forest is a dangerous place for wanderers such as yourselves!”
-She made me feel a little uncomfortable with the way she said her previous sentences.
+She made me feel a little uncomfortable with the way she talked.
 I was even reluctant to eat the stew.
-However, my hunger surpassed my slight worry they poisoned it.
+However, my hunger surpassed my slight worry that they poisoned it.
 Or anything else this mad woman may have done.